 15 Steps to a More Productive Workday

-Freelance designers, as well as those who work for small design studios, often face the challenge of getting the most productivity out of their time and achieving maximum efficiency.
+Freelance designers, as well as those who work for small design studios, often face the challenge of finding ways to have a more productive workday and achieving maximum efficiency throughout the day.
+Regardless of whether you are a freelancer, an employee for a design agency, or an in-house designer, you probably could benefit by reducing the chaos and adding some simplicity to your daily life.
 While this can be a struggle for anyone in a more “typical” job, freelancers have added distractions, unique challenges, and no one to hold them accountable.
 To be a successful freelancer you’ll have to place a priority on productivity and find ways that work for you.

 Each of us is unique and no process will work for everyone, but all of us have plenty of things that we can do to improve our workflow.
 In this article I’ll cover some of the lessons that I have learned through my own experience.
 For me, productivity is a constant goal, and always interested in finding new ways to get more out of my time.
 I’m far from perfect in these areas, but making consistent improvements.
 Hopefully some of these things will help you in your own work.

 1. Have a Task List for the Day

 The best way to have an unproductive day is to work throughout the day without a clear definition of what you need to accomplish.
 Simply having a to-do list will go a long way in keeping you on track.
 One of the problems with freelancing is that there is usually a million different things that you could be doing on any given day.
 While all of these things may be helpful to your business in some way, they’re not all equal in terms of importance and urgency.
 Without a task list you run the risk of working all day on things that seem like they are benefiting your business, but in the end you’re not focusing your efforts on the right tasks.